Computing for Beginners (Community Course)

 Expanding Creativity and Interests:

-These skills empower learners to integrate technology into their everyday life, making tasks easier, more efficient, and more enjoyable
+These skills empower students to integrate technology into their everyday life, making tasks easier, more efficient, and more enjoyable.

 Entry Requirements & Progression